andrewl33/Data-Structures-Visualization/README.md

 ## Running

-[Parcel](https://github.com/parcel-bundler/parcel) has to be installed.
+[Parcel](https://github.com/parcel-bundler/parcel) and typescript have to be installed.

 ### Build